Overcoming Non-stationary Dynamics with Evidential Proximal Policy Optimization: Further details on experiments

-We present the detailed results of the experiments in \cref{table:results_slippery} and \cref{table:results_paralysis}.
 The learning curves across environment steps are illustrated in \crefrange{fig:evaluation_slippery}{fig:evaluation_paralysis_cheetah}.
-In these figures, the thick (dashed/dotted/dash-dotted/solid) curve represents the mean returns across ten evaluation episodes and ten random seeds, with the shaded area indicating one standard error from the mean.
+In these figures, the thick curve (dashed, dotted, dash-dotted, or solid) represents the mean returns across ten evaluation episodes and $15$ random seeds, with the shaded area indicating one standard error from the mean.
 The legend provides the mean and standard error for the AULC and final return scores, listed in this order.
 The vertical black dotted lines mark the task changes.